colinlmcdonald/salty/README.md

 what users might actually care about, so I kinda tossed it together haphazardly.

-After that we really only have views  (the routing layer is trivial), which basically
+After that we really only have views  (the routing layer is trivial), which basically just render our templates with a bit of data.

 # Projects

-We've identified a couple of projects you might take on
+We've identified a couple of projects you might take on, involving updating this project to add features, fix bugs, or whatnot.

 An important consideration in each of these projects is that the implementation be "production quality" -- we're not looking for skunkworks approaches that validate